CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 ...
 ```

-{{%notice note%}}

-When you commit your change on a Broadcom switch, `switchd` restarts to apply the changes.
-The restart {{<link url="Configuring-switchd" text="interrupts network services">}}.
 When you commit your change on a Mellanox switch, `switchd` reloads and there is no interruption to network services.

-{{%/notice%}}

 {{< /tab >}}

 {{< tab "Linux Commands ">}}

 1. Edit the `/etc/cumulus/ports.conf` file to configure the port breakout.
 The following example breaks out the 100G port on swp3 into four 25G ports.
 To break out swp3 into four 10G ports, use 3=4x10G.
-On Mellanox switches with the Spectrum ASIC and 64-port Broadcom switches with the Tomahawk2 ASIC, you need to disable the next port.
+On Mellanox switches with the Spectrum ASIC, you need to disable the next port.
 The example also disables swp4.

    ```
    cumulus@switch:~$ sudo cat /etc/cumulus/ports.conf